-At some point in 2018, Prusa began shipping a modified heatbreak with a wider throat at the top to rectify feed issues with the MMU2.
-While this works well in most cases, it can aggravate filament feed problems, particularly when coupled with excessive retractions (see below) and elevated ambient temperatures (see above).
+Prusa ships a modified heatbreak with a wider throat at the top to rectify feed issues with the MMU2.
+While this works well in most cases, it can aggravate filament feed problems, particularly when coupled with excessive retractions and elevated ambient temperatures.
 The non-Newtonian behavior of molten or soft filament no doubt contributes to this problem.

-Before trying more drastic measures, check the basic mechanical components of the filament feed path.
+Before changing settings or making hardware modifications, check the basic mechanical components of the filament feed path.

 Inspect the Bondtech extruder gears and housing.
 With the right extruder cover open, inspect with a flashlight.
 Is the extruder area clear of debris?
 A rusty-looking smattering of dust is normal, but loose filament and other material is not.
 Blow it out, clear it with a brush if necessary.

 Is the white PTFE tubing protruding from below the gears damaged?
 Replacement or reshaping of the PTFE tube may be required.